sjang1594/sjang1594/README.md

 - Embeded Programming

 ### Working On...
-- Making a github blog.
+- Making a github blog(On the Process)
 - Learning Object Detection more in depth.
 - Read more on SLAM & GAN papers.
 - Root Detection